Variability in mRNA Translation: A Random Matrix Theory Approach: Ribosome Flow Model (RFM)

 The dynamics of the RFM is described by $n$ nonlinear first-order ordinary differential equations:

-\be \dot{x}_i=\lambda_{i-1}x_{i-1}(1-x_i)-\lambda_i x_i(1-x_{i+1}),\quad i=1,\dots,n, \ee where we define~$x_0(t):=1$ and $x_{n+1}(t):=0$.
-Every~$x_i$ is dimensionless, and every rate~$\lambda_i$ has units of~$1/{\text{time}}$. \eqref{eq:rfm_all} can be explained as follows.
+\be \dot{x}_i=\lambda_{i-1}x_{i-1}(1-x_i)-\lambda_i x_i(1-x_{i+1}),\quad i=1,\dots,n, \ee where we define~$x_0(t) := 1$ and $x_{n+1}(t) : = 0$.
+Every~$x_i$ is dimensionless, and every rate~$\lambda_i$ has units of~$1/{\text{time}}$.
+Eq.~\eqref{eq:rfm_all} can be explained as follows.
 The flow of particles from site~$i$ to site~$i+1$ is~$\lambda_{i} x_{i}(t) (1 - x_{i+1}(t) )$.
 This flow is proportional to~$x_i(t)$, i.e. it increases with the occupancy level at site~$i$, and to $(1-x_{i+1}(t))$, i.e. it decreases as site~$i+1$ becomes fuller.
 This is a ``soft'' version of the simple exclusion principle.
-The maximal possible flow from site~$i$ to site~$i+1$ is the transition rate~$\lambda_i$. \eqref{eq:rfm_all} is thus a simple balance law: the change in the density~$x_i$ equals the flow entering site~$i$ from site~$i-1$, minus the flow exiting from site~$i$ to site~$i+1$.
-The output rate from the last site at time~$t$ is~$R(t):=\lambda_n x_n(t)$.
+The maximal possible flow from site~$i$ to site~$i+1$ is the transition rate~$\lambda_i$.
+Eq.~\eqref{eq:rfm_all} is thus a simple balance law: the change in the density~$x_i$ equals the flow entering site~$i$ from site~$i-1$, minus the flow exiting from site~$i$ to site~$i+1$.
+The output rate from the last site at time~$t$ is~$ {R} (t):=\lambda_n x_n(t)$.

 An important property of the RFM (inherited from~TASEP) is that it can be used to model and analyze the formation of ``traffic jams'' of particles along the chain.
+It was shown that traffic jams during translation are common phenomena even under standard conditions~\cite{Diament2018}.
 Indeed, suppose that there exists an index~$j$ such that~$\lambda_j$ is much smaller than all the other rates.
 Then~\eqref{eq:rfm_all} gives

 this term is positive when~$x\in(0,1)^n$, so we can expect site~$j$ to fill up, i.e.~$x_j(t) \to 1$.
-Using~\eqref{eq:rfm_all} again gives
+Now using~\eqref{eq:rfm_all} again gives

 suggesting that site~$j-1$ will also fill up.
 In this way, a traffic jam of particles is formed ``behind'' the bottleneck rate~$\lambda_j$.

 Note that if~$\lambda_j=0$ for some index~$j$ then the RFM splits into two separate chains, so we always assume that~$\lambda_j>0$ for all~$j \in\{0,\dots,n\}$.